Greek yogurt calories per 100g: 59 kcal

 The Iodine and Thyroid Optimization Factor

 While macro-tracking communities relentlessly focus almost exclusively on the raw protein yield, Greek yogurt quietly serves as an exceptionally potent dietary source of essential biological iodine.
-Iodine is a profoundly trace mineral absolutely fundamentally required for the structural synthesis of active thyroid hormones (specifically T3 and T4).
+Iodine is a notably trace mineral absolutely fundamentally required for the structural synthesis of active thyroid hormones (specifically T3 and T4).
 These powerful cascading hormones literally act as the master biological thermostat forcefully governing your complete baseline metabolic rate.

 Frequently Asked Questions

-Is full-fat Greek yogurt fundamentally bad for aggressive weight loss tracking?
+Is Greek yogurt good for weight loss?

-Does rigorous cooking or aggressive high-heat baking destroy the probiotics?
+Does cooking Greek yogurt destroy probiotics?